dalgona coffee

 Preparation:

-• Make coffee foam by whisking or using an electric mixer the coffee, sugar, and water.
+- Make coffee foam by whisking or using an electric coffee, sugar, and water mixer.

-Like Dalgona coffee and Frappe, the Indian cappuccino can also be served cold and be part of many other recipes.
+Like Dalgona coffee and Frappe, Indian cappuccino can also be served cold and used in many other recipes.

 I view the technique of how the whipped coffee is made as a tool available to bartenders for creating drinks, similar to the purpose of foams in Molecular Mixology.